 - PCR test on or after day 8 of quarantine

-Note: Quarantine tests are not required to be booked prior to departing to your destination, however, they are required to be booked prior to departing TO the UK.
-Our testing provider, DocTap, provided a single booking reference number for each set of the day 2 and 8 tests and these numbers were required on the UK PLFs.
+Note: Quarantine tests are not required to be booked before departing to your destination; however, they must be booked before departing TO the UK.
+Our testing provider, DocTap, provided a single booking reference number for each set of the day 2 and 8 tests, and these numbers were required on the UK PLFs.
 More on PLFs here

 We decided to go all-in with in-person testing with DocTap for our quarantine tests.
 We are not in the norm here; the majority of people will book at-home/mail test kits for all of their quarantine tests because of the price.
 More on that later.

-The one perk that DocTap got us was that we were allowed to leave our flat during quarantine to get tested and walking the mile to and from the testing centre was the absolute slowest pace I have ever walked in my life.
+The one perk that DocTap got us was that we were allowed to leave our flat during quarantine to get tested, and walking the mile to and from the testing center was the absolute slowest pace I have ever walked in my life.
 Babies crawl faster than the pace I walked.